browserengineering/book/book/animations.md

 This chapter introduced the concept of animations.
 The key takeaways you should remember are:

-- Animations come in DOM-based, input-driven and video-like varieties
+- Animations come in DOM-based, input-driven and video-like varieties.

-- Animations can be *layout-inducing* or *visual effect only*, and the difference has important performance and animation quality implications
+- Animations can be *layout-inducing* or *visual effect only*, and the difference has important performance and animation quality implications.

-- GPU acceleration is necessary for smooth animations
+- GPU acceleration is necessary for smooth animations.

-- Compositing is necessary for smooth visual effect animations, and generally not feasible (at least at present) for layout-inducing animations
+- Compositing is necessary for smooth visual effect animations, and generally not feasible (at least at present) for layout-inducing animations.

-- Input-driven animations have tight performance constraints, and so must generally bge composited to behave well
+- Input-driven animations have tight performance constraints, and so must generally bge composited to behave well.

 Outline